BAY 43-9006 Plus Cetuximab to Treat Colorectal Cancer

 - BAY 43-9006 will be administered 400 mg by mouth twice daily

 - Cetuximab will be administered as 400 mg/m^2 loading dose (week 1) followed by 250 mg/m^2 IV (intravenous) weekly.

 - If procedure may be performed safely, tumor biopsy will be obtained prior to treatment and after 4 weeks of treatment.

-- Patients will be evaluated for response every 8 weeks using the RECIST criteria.
+- Patients will be evaluated for response every 8 weeks using the RECIST (Response Evaluation Criteria in Solid Tumors) criteria.

-- This trial uses a phase II optimal design targeting a response rate of 25%.
-Up to 66 patients may be treated.
+- This trial uses a phase II optimal design targeting a response rate as defined above of 20% in patients with mutant KRAS.
+Up to 49 patients may be treated.

 |Official Title:||A Phase II Study of BAY 43-9006 (Sorafenib) in Combination With Cetuximab (Erbitux ) in EGFR Expressing Metastatic Colorectal Cancer (CRC)|

 |Study Completion Date :||November 7, 2014|